 - Billing method: pay-as-you-go or subscription resource plans.

-or contact Alibaba Cloud customer service.
-To use this metering method, the peak bandwidth value within the last 30 days must
+To use the pay-by-peak-bandwidth metering method, make sure that the peak bandwidth value within the previous 30 days exceeds 5 Gbit/s

 |The network traffic is relatively flat and the daily bandwidth usage exceeds 30%.